Past Exhibition: October 7, 2016 — October 28, 2016

 Beer Fang: Life After Halloween

-Originally from Memphis, Bryan Alan Duff is a San Antonio-based artist and musician who creates both digital and hand-drawn illustrations primarily using marker on vellum.
-His easily recognizable work, known for its often satirical style, has been used on countless posters, flyers, album covers, zines and more throughout the San Antonio art and music scene.
+Originally from Memphis, Bryan Alan Duff is a San Antonio-based artist and musician who creates digital and hand-drawn illustrations primarily using a marker on vellum.
+His easily recognizable work, known for its often satirical style, has been used on countless posters, flyers, album covers, zines, and more throughout the San Antonio art and music scene.

 Michael Menchaca: Cubiculum

-San Antonio-based artist Michael Menchaca’s illustrations and videos are heavily informed by his background.
+San Antonio-based artist Michael Menchaca’s background, is heavily informed by his illustrations and videos.
 As the child of two Mexican immigrants, his work reflects a desire to bridge his Latin roots and contemporary American culture.
-His chosen medium, printmaking, lends to the history of art and language in Mexican-American culture, and his work continues to be an exploration of the iconography and symbology of Pre-Columbian civilizations.
-Menchaca attended the Rhode Island School of Design where he earned his MFA in 2015 with a concentration in Printmaking.
-His work has been featured at a number of museums and institutions including: The Contemporary Austin-Laguna Gloria, Austin, TX; The Crystal Bridges Museum of Art, Bentonville, AR; Gilcrease Museum; Tulsa, OK; RISD Museum, Providence, RI; and the International Print Center New York, New York, NY.
-He has attended artist residencies at the Skowhegan School of Painting and Sculpture, Vermont Studio Center, the Wassaic Project and was a ’15-’16 Fellow at the Fine Arts Work Center in Provincetown, MA.
+His chosen medium, printmaking, lends to the history of art and language in Mexican-American culture.
+His work continues to explore the iconography and symbology of Pre-Columbian civilizations.
+Menchaca attended the Rhode Island School of Design, where he earned his MFA in 2015 with a concentration in Printmaking.
+His work has been featured at several museums and institutions, including The Contemporary Austin-Laguna Gloria, Austin, TX; The Crystal Bridges Museum of Art, Bentonville, AR; Gilcrease Museum; Tulsa, OK; RISD Museum, Providence, RI; and the International Print Center New York, New York, NY.
+He has attended artist residencies at the Skowhegan School of Painting and Sculpture, Vermont Studio Center, the Wassaic Project.
+He was a’ 15-’16 Fellow at the Fine Arts Work Center in Provincetown, MA.

 Liz & Maurice Treviño: Fade Away

 Maurice and Elizabeth Treviño are both native San Antonians and graduates of the Fine Arts Program at UTSA.
-They have been making art collaboratively and continue to work individually since 2000.
+They have been making art collaboratively and have continued to work individually since 2000.